jkeam/confire/README.md

 # creates new project and copies some files in
 confire new_project_name

-# implement both methds in the processor.rb
+# implement both methods in the processor.rb

 # run everything
 ./run.sh